-The above disclosure is in relation to the revenue expected to be recognised in 2014 to 2016, based on various assumptions, projections, estimates and beliefs as well as the non-occurrence of the various risks set forth in "Risk Factors - Risks Related to Our Business and Our Industry."
+The above disclosure includes various forward looking statements, such as the revenue expected to be recognised in 2014 to 2016, based on various assumptions, projections, estimates and beliefs as well as the non-occurrence of the various risks set forth in "Risk Factors - Risks Related to Our Business and Our Industry."
 Many of such assumptions, projections, estimates and beliefs relate to matters that are outside of our control.
 In addition, other unanticipated events and circumstances could affect the accuracy of our disclosure set forth above.
 As a result, we cannot and do not make any representation with respect to the accuracy of the above disclosure.
 You should be aware that actual results may vary, potentially materially, from the above forward-looking statements.